Harshit-Raj-14/My-Hackerrank-Solutions/Trees/Trees.md

 * Balanced Binary Tree -> maximum  height of tree is log(n)
 * Degenerate Tree -> every node has a single children (skewed) (~also can be called a linked list)

+## Binary Search Tree
+A tree in which all the elements in left subtree (child nodes in left) is less than the parent node, and all the elements in right subtree (child nodes in the right) are greater than the parent node.
+This condition will exist through each and every node.
+This was done to make searching easier.

 ### levels in trees
 Root is at level 0, thne next row will be level 1 and so on.
 These levles also help us to define depth of a node. so, if level of a node is 1 => its depth is also 1.